nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/sensor.rst

 Additionally, a pointer to the ``temp_sensor`` structure should be passed to a Sensor Server to be exposed to the mesh.
 See :ref:`bt_mesh_sensor_srv_readme` for details.

+.. _bt_mesh_sensor_values:

+Sensor values
+*************

+Sensor values are represented in the API using :c:struct:`bt_mesh_sensor_value`.
+This contains the raw sensor value, encoded according to a certain Bluetooth GATT Characteristic, and a pointer to :c:struct:`bt_mesh_sensor_format` describing how that characteristic is encoded/decoded.

+Applications will normally not access :c:member:`bt_mesh_sensor_value.raw` or the members of :c:member:`bt_mesh_sensor_value.format` directly.
+Instead, API functions for converting between :c:struct:`bt_mesh_sensor_value` and the values suitable for application use are used.
+An exception to this is when statically initializing :c:struct:`bt_mesh_sensor_value` at compile-time, in which case the API functions cannot be used.

+The sensor API is built to integrate well with the Zephyr :ref:`zephyr:sensor_api` API, and provides functions for converting to and from :c:struct:`sensor_value`.

 .. _bt_mesh_sensor_types: